Perlkonig/grav-plugin-tablesorter/README.md

       sortList: [[0,1]]
 ```

 Themes take a little finesse.
 As long as you're only using a single theme for all your tables, then you can rely on the default configuration or set the `themes` field in the page header.
 If you want to use multiple themes in a page, though, then you need to define those themes in the `args` field as well.
+(The `themes` setting loads the appropriate JavaScript; the `args` setting actually applies a loaded theme to the table.)
 Let's say you had two tables and you wanted to apply the `blue` theme to the first and the `green` theme to the second:

 ```
 tablesorter: